 Disclaimer: While we attempt to list the ratings currently in effect, we are not to be held liable for the reliability of this information.
-You are strongly advised to directly contact the rating agencies and insurance companies for verification of ratings and additional details.
+You are strongly advised to directly contact the rating agencies and

 A.M.
 Best Company

 A. M. Best Co. is the oldest insurance rating agency in the world and has been reporting on the financial condition of insurance companies since 1899.
 It has been assigning an alphabetic rating scale to insurance companies since 1976.
 Best's evaluates a company's Relative Financial Strength and overall performance in comparison with others.
 Best's ratings should not be taken as a guaranty of any insurer's current or future ability to meet its contractual obligations.